My top tips for effective, maintainable and safe Terraform 0.12 projects

 When first learning terraform it is tempting to build a vertically scoped project.
 This might include VPCs, IAM roles, all the way up to EC2 and Lambdas.
 Creating this style of project is easy, but makes team collaboration markedly more difficult, and in the future might lead to code duplication and inflexibility.
 Instead consider breaking your terraform 'landscape' into layers; The lower layers are less tolerant of change (one change could ripple up the whole stack), but if they are separated they are likely to see very little change compared to layers above.
 Breaking into these layers will create a safer landscape for your environment and reduce inter-dependencies within a terraform project.
 In theory, it should mean that;

-• It's easier to restrict different operational concerns - for example, application developers should have no need to change or deploy repositories relating to layers below them,
+- It's easier to restrict different operational concerns - for example, application developers should have no need to change or deploy repositories relating to layers below them,

-• Keeping fundamental, low churn items like VPCs and Transit Gateways separate will protect them from accidental breaking changes made further up the stack,
+- Keeping fundamental, low churn items like VPCs and Transit Gateways separate will protect them from accidental breaking changes made further up the stack,

-• High assurance environments will require separation of duties, creating layers like this creates natural boundaries to satisfy compliance concerns.
+- High assurance environments will require separation of duties, creating layers like this creates natural boundaries to satisfy compliance concerns.

 Keep it DRY

-Don't Repeat Yourself, you will hear it a lot in any development circle (reminiscing time - I first head it when learning Ruby on Rails many years ago πŸ˜…).
+Don't Repeat Yourself, you will hear it a lot in any development circle (reminiscing time - I first head it when learning Ruby on Rails many years ago π ).
 In the world of terraform, there is no 'rails' to define a good project structure (hence this article), so how you avoid repetition is very much down to you.
 A few anti-patterns I would watch for though...

-Duplicate Frontends across a project At first, this looks like a well structured project, however, looking a bit further, whatever the contents are of app.tf and database.tf, this could lead to a lot of repetition.
-At best, these are frontend modules calling to common modules, at worst, they're not.
-If you need to change a resource in one environment, each environment will need updating in turn - slow and error-prone.
-Instead consider; Creating a common terraform directory and separate tfvars cuts down on duplication a lot.
+cuts down on duplication a lot.
 Bleeding edge separation can be achieved via deploying from branches into your Dev / QA / Prod environments as needed.
 Need to disable a development service in Production?
 Create feature flags within modules to control their behaviour.

-You can't use count on a module I hear you cry - look at the code for the create_vpc feature toggle in the Terraform VPC Registry module, it works and it feels cleaner than count as well.
+feature toggle in the Terraform VPC Registry module, it works and it feels cleaner than count as well.

 A few tips to help keep your custom modules DRY;

-• Reduce mental load on your fellow developers, keep the required variables clear, minimal and relevant,
+- Reduce mental load on your fellow developers, keep the required variables clear, minimal and relevant,

-• Use defaults for variables within your module where possible to reduce the 'interface' size of your module,
+- Use defaults for variables within your module where possible to reduce the 'interface' size of your module,

-• Use typing and useful descriptions for variables to reduce input error,
+- Use typing and useful descriptions for variables to reduce input error,

-• Reduce duplication across tfvars, values consistent across environments should be declared in an auto.tfvars file, with environment specific tfvars being referenced as part of the -var-file=<file> argument to terraform.
+- Reduce duplication across tfvars, values consistent across environments should be declared in an

 Great Reading